pedro-abundio-wang/deep-learning/docs/blogs/moretensorflow.md

 - `model/input_fn` to change the process of feeding data to the model.
 - `train.py` and `evaluate.py` to change the story-line (maybe you need to change the filenames, load a vocabulary, etc.)

-Once you get something working for your dataset, feel free to edit any part of the code to suit your own needs.

 ## **Graph, Session and nodes**

-When designing a Model in Tensorflow, there are [basically 2 steps](https://www.tensorflow.org/tutorials/#tensorflow_core_tutorial)
+When designing a Model in Tensorflow, there are [basically steps](https://www.tensorflow.org/tutorials/#tensorflow_core_tutorial)

 1. building the computational graph, the nodes and operations and how they are connected to each other
 2. evaluating / running this graph on some data